Buying Life Insurance For Your Parents: The Top Tips

 • Email Signature: With the email signature, the insurance company will actually send out two emails.
 One to you and one to your parent.
 Both of you then follow the email instructions and you’ll each just sign by clicking on a few different buttons.
 Once both of you have completed that it will be submitted automatically into the carriers underwriting department.
 While it is possible you may get an immediate decision regarding the coverage decision, plan on 1 to 3 business days before getting an answer.

 Moral of the story…you don’t need to be with your parents to get the life insurance in place.
 As long as they have a phone you can proceed to do it anytime or anywhere.
+Just make sure your broker or independent agent is licensed appropriately.

 Tip #8 Establish An Appropriate Budget

 This is a big mistake I see made by well intending families.
-Don’t be pushed out of your financial “comfort zone” over life insurance.

 Tip #9 Get Your Parents Consent Upfront